 errors in each of them, and how does the numerical protocol affect the comparison;

-Since the focus of this manuscript was the comparison of two SED methods for predicting phonon properties (Φ and Φ'), we commented several times about the errors and uncertainties in the numerical results:
+We commented about the errors and uncertainties in the numerical results in the following locations:

 3.2.
 Phonon Lifetimes and Frequencies

-The uncertainty in the predicted phonon frequencies is on the order of the frequency resolution used to perform the fast Fourier transforms

-required to evaluate Φ and Φ , which is 102 − 104 less than the phonon frequencies studied in this work (see Sections 4.1, 4.2, and 4.3).
+The uncertainty in the predicted phonon frequencies is on the order of the frequency resolution used to perform the fast Fourier transform required to evaluate Φ and Φ , which is 102 − 104 less than the phonon frequencies studied in this work (see Sections 4.1, 4.2, and 4.3).
 At the temperatures studied in this work, we find that fitting single or simultaneous peaks in either Φ or Φ results in less than five percent difference in the predicted lifetimes.
 The uncertainty from fitting the Lorentzian functions is between five and ten percent of the predicted lifetimes, with the error increasing with increasing temperature.†

 † The range of data must be selected when fitting the Lorentzian functions to Φ or Φ .
 This range